GVAC & GVA Financial Policies and Procedures

 - Reports received more than 90 days after the due date may be denied.

-13.3 Mileage and other expense reimbursement will be distributed along with other non-payroll checks following normal procedures.
-Reimbursements require approval/authorization by the Principal for the Academy and the Chief Executive Officer for the Collaborative.
+13.3 Mileage and other expense reimbursements will be distributed along with other non-payroll checks following normal procedures.
+Reimbursements require approval/authorization by the Principal for the Academy and the Executive Director for the Collaborative.

-14.0 SCHOOL PROPERTIES DISPOSAL The Principal for the Academy and the Chief Executive Officer has the authority to sell or lease any property which may not be needed in the foreseeable future upon such terms and conditions as he or she may approve.
-Funds received from such sale shall be documented and deposited into GVA or GVCC accounts.
+14.0 SCHOOL PROPERTIES DISPOSAL The Principal for the Academy and the Executive Director has the authority to sell or lease any property which may not be needed in the foreseeable future upon such terms and conditions as he or she may approve.
+Funds received from such sale shall be documented and deposited into GVA or GVAC accounts.

 If the property is sold to a state agency or political subdivision of the state, it shall not be necessary to find that the property may not be needed.